ltzmax/maxcogs/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

-## A clear and concise description of what the bug is.
+# A clear and concise description of what the bug is.

+# What actually happened.

-## what cog it comes from.
+# what cog it comes from.